 - Alternate Universe: Mindmistress is one of the few webcomics characters able to travel between them.

 - Anti-Hero: As a rule Mindmistress only gets involved when she's curious or for her own interests.
 She is willing to use lethal force on occasion, though doesn't make a habit of it.
-While not overtly altruistic, she's not incapable of empathy, and her killing of the child kidnapper was an either or situation.
-Then again, she's perfectly happy to mind rape good people if it suits her as both Ant and Lightbringer find out, and has even erased an enemy's mind on at least one occasion, roughly totaling her out as an Unscrupulous Hero.
+While not overtly altruistic, she's not incapable of empathy, and her killing of the child kidnapper was an either-or situation.
+Then again, she's perfectly happy to mind rape good people if it suits her as both Ant and Lightbringer find out in The Crossoverlord, and has even erased an enemy's mind on at least one occasion, roughly totalling her out as an Unscrupulous Hero.

 - Blind Without Them: A group of people who are actually blind can see by wearing special glasses that look like sunglasses.